 Connect before you correct, and stay connected, even while you guide, to awaken your child’s desire to be his best self.
 Remember that children misbehave

 when they feel bad about themselves and disconnected from us.

 - Make loving eye contact: "It sounds like you're really upset about X."

 - Put your hand on her shoulder: "It seems like maybe you're scared to tell me about the cookie."

 - Stoop down to her level and look her in the eye: "It looks like you're really mad ...
 I'm listening.
 Tell me in words."

 - Pick her up: "Nothing's going right for you today, is it?"

 5. Set limits -- but set them with empathy.

 Of course you need to insist on some rules.
 But you can also acknowledge her perspective.
 When kids feel understood, they're more able to accept our limits.

-"No biting!
-You’re very very mad and hurt, but you need to tell your brother in words."
+- "No biting!
+You’re very very mad and hurt!
+Tell your brother -- in words."